folio-org/raml-module-builder/README.md

 As previously mentioned, the Postgres Client supplied by the RMB looks for a file called `postgres-conf.json`.
 However, leaving a file which contains the DB password to a superuser in plain text on the server is not a good idea.
 It is possible to encrypt the password in the file.
 The encryption should be an AES encryption (symmetric block cipher).
 This encryption is done with a secret key.

-Meaning password in plain text + secret key = encrypted password
+Meaning: password in plain text + secret key = encrypted password

-The RMB comes with an AES class that allows generating secret keys, encrypting and decrypting them, https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/main/java/org/folio/rest/security/AES.java
+The RMB comes with an AES class that supports generating secret keys, encrypting and decrypting them, https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/main/java/org/folio/rest/security/AES.java

-Note the use of this class is optional, a module can:
+Note the use of this class is optional.
- -  Generate a key
- -  Encrypt a password
- - Include that password in the config file

 To work with an encrypted password the RMB exposes an API that can be used to set the secret key (stored only in memory).
 When creating the DB connection the RMB will check to see if the secret key has been set.
 If the secret key has been set the RMB will decrypt the password with the secret key, and use the decrypted password to connect to the DB with.
 Otherwise it will assume an un-encrypted password, and will connect using that password as is.
 A module can also set the secret key via the static method `AES.setSecretKey(mykey)`

+The needed steps are:

+ -  Generate a key
+ -  Encrypt a password
+ -  Include that password in the config file
+ -  Either call `AES.setSecretKey(mykey)` or the `admin/set_AES_key` API - (to load the secret key into memory)

 A good way for a module to set the secret key is by using the post deployment hook interface in the RMB.